 These chemicals have been replaced by a new group of chemicals, which share similarly concerning characteristics.
 Referred to as “toxic whak-a-mole”, it’s common industry practice to replace phased-out chemicals with structurally similar ones.

-Chemicals are innocent until proven guilty, and can be in use for decades before being discovered to be dangerous.
+Chemicals are innocent until proven guilty, and can be in use for decades before being revealed as dangerous.
 Alex Stone, a senior chemist with the Washington State Department of Ecology (who also signed the Madrid Statement), said “Companies can currently produce other chemicals without a good idea of their impact on health and the environment."

 Buy, scratch, dispose, repeat